gentok/POL212_TA_Resource/README.md

 # POL212 TA Session Web Resources
 ## Gento Kato

-This is the web repository that stores files relevant to the TA session for POL211 (2018 Spring @ UC Davis)
+This is the web repository that stores files relevant to the TA session for POL212 (2019 Winter Quarter @ UC Davis)

 ## Instruction for Checking & Downloading Files